 The Company calculates net income per share in accordance with Statement of Financial Accounting Standards ("SFAS") No. 128, Earnings Per Share.
-Basic net income per share is computed by dividing the net income by the weighted-average number of common shares outstanding for the fiscal period.
-Diluted net income per share is computed using the if-converted method.
-Diluted net income per share gives effect to all potentially dilutive securities, including share options and restricted share units (RSUs) using the treasury stock method.
-Common share equivalents of 900,367 and 843,215 were excluded from the determination of potentially dilutive shares for the three months ended September 30, 2007 and 2006, respectively, due to their anti-dilutive effect.
+Basic net income per share is computed by dividing the net income by the weighted-average number of common shares outstanding for the applicable fiscal periods.
+Diluted net income per share is computed using the treasury stock method.
+Diluted net income per share gives effect to all potentially dilutive securities, including share options and restricted share units ("RSUs") using the treasury stock method.
+Common share equivalents of 742,671 and 758,974 were excluded from the determination of potentially dilutive shares for the three and six months ended December 31, 2007, respectively, due to their anti-dilutive effect.
+Common share equivalents of 1,222,329 and 1,051,723 were excluded from the determination of potentially dilutive shares for the three and six months ended December 31 2006, respectively, due to their anti-dilutive effect.

-The following table sets forth the computation of basic and diluted net income per share (in thousands, except share and per share amounts):
+The following table sets forth the computation of weighted-average shares used in computing basic and diluted net income per share: